Ganggajang: 2000s

-Gang Gajang played the Sydney Opera House and Darling Harbour as part of the Corroboree 2000 celebrations and during the 2000 Summer Olympics the band was in demand for concert appearances around Sydney as part of the Olympic Arts Festival.
+GANGgajang played the Sydney Opera House and Darling Harbour as part of the Corroboree 2000 celebrations and during the 2000 Summer Olympics the band was in demand for concert appearances around Sydney as part of the Olympic Arts Festival.
 In February 2001 the group completed its third tour of Brazil.

 In October 2002 they released their fourth studio album, Oceans and Deserts, produced by guitarist Robbie James, which spawned the singles "Nomadsland", "Anodyne Dream" and "Trust", to critical acclaim and extensive airplay across Australia on ABC radio.
 Five tracks featured backing vocals from original members Kayellen Bee and Marilyn Delaney (aka Marilyn Sommer).

 In 2004 a live concert featuring a selection of new songs and some of the classics was filmed for the ABC's Live at the Basement series.
-Late in 2006, their double DVD, The Complete Gang Gajang was issued.
+Late in 2006, their double DVD, The Complete GANGgajang was issued.
 It featured music video clips, live performances, interviews, and a documentary of their first tour of Brazil.